5 DRaaS Myths Debunked | OVHcloud

 Myth #5: DRaaS Works for VMs or Physical Servers, But Not Both

 Reality: Not All DRaaS Providers can Back Up Both Physical and Virtual Infrastructures, But There Are Those That Can and Do

 Some providers only support virtual machine (VM) replication, while others support both VMs and physical machine replication from the production data center into the cloud.
-The more heterogeneous your data center environment, the more important it is that your provider offers either a platform-agnostic DRaaS solution, or multiple options to support both VMs and physical servers.
-Your provider should also support all operating systems, physical and virtual servers, storage systems and end-user devices.
+The more heterogeneous your data center environment, the more important your provider offers either a platform-agnostic DRaaS solution or multiple options to support both VMs and physical servers.
+Your provider should also support all operating systems, physical and virtual servers, storage systems, and end-user devices.